-While we realize that becoming Bar/Bat Mitzvah no longer has legal impact, it is a religious ceremony that symbolizes the student's understanding of his or her role in the Jewish community.
-We look forward to discussing the meaning of Bar/Bat Mitzvah further when we meet over the course of your preparations.
+While we realize that becoming B'nei Mitzvah no longer has legal impact, it is a religious ceremony that symbolizes the student's understanding of their role in the Jewish community.
+We look forward to discussing the meaning of B'nei Mitzvah further when we meet over the course of your preparations.